LoStack/LoStack/readme.md

 ## Depot

-LoStack uses a git repo as the backend for its repo, by default it points to https://github.com/LoStack/LoStack-Depot.
+LoStack uses a git repo as the backend for its depot, by default it points to https://github.com/LoStack/LoStack-Depot.
 LoStack depots are generally fairly small as they consist of just a collection of YAML files.

 Depot packages are just Docker Compose files with labeling, and a consistent container naming scheme.
 Depot containers are added to a separate `lostack-compose.yml` file, next to your core `docker-compose.yml` file, so that if something breaks during the installation / uninstalliation of a service, your primary services file will remain intact and usable.